jasleen101010/NNDL--Fantastic-Beasts/README.md

 ### File Structure
 <hr>

-├── Assets
+├── Assets   [ Contains media used for the repo ]
-├── CNN
+├── CNN      [ Contains the code implementation of CNN ]
-├── Decision Trees
+├── Decision Trees   [ Contains the Code implementation and Mathematics of DT ]
-├── Infographic on Decision Trees
+├── Infographic on Decision Trees   [ Comprehensive figure explaining DT ]
-└── README.md
+└── README.md  [ .md file describing the repo ]

 ### Libraries
 <hr>